Purpose

 While the Committee has the responsibilities and powers set forth in this Charter, it is not the Committee's duty to plan or conduct audits or to determine that the university's financial statements are complete, accurate, and in accordance with generally accepted accounting principles.
 Management is responsible for the preparation, presentation, and integrity of the university's financial statements and for the appropriateness of the accounting principles and reporting policies used by the university.
 The independent auditors are responsible for auditing the university's financial statements.

+The duties of the Committee are set forth in the university’s Bylaws, and are further described in this Charter.
 The following shall be the principal responsibilities of the Committee.
-These are set forth as a guide with the understanding that the Committee may modify or supplement them as appropriate:
+The following are set forth as a guide with the understanding that the Committee may modify or supplement them as appropriate.

 General